-Start watching for Ursid meteors | EarthSky.org
+Ursid meteors to peak in moonlight | EarthSky.org

-This week, start watching for Ursid meteors, which peak each year around the December solstice.
-In 2017, the peak probably comes on solstice night, the night of December 21 (morning of December 22).
-As many as 100 meteors per hour have been seen, but only in short bursts.
-Typically,if you catch the shower at its peak, you can expect to see about 5-10 meteors per hour in a dark sky.
-The moon will be in a waxing crescent phase and absent from the sky during the best hours for observing, after midnight.
-This shower favors northerly latitudes in the Northern Hemisphere.
-And, even at far northerly latitudes, it’s generally a low-key production, not nearly as exciting as last week’s Geminid meteor shower.
-Robert Lunsford at the American Meteor Society wrote of this year’s Ursid shower:

-Rates will be low early in the week but will peak on Friday December 22 [before dawn], when hourly rates should reach 5-10 per hour.
-At 33 km/sec. the Ursids would produce mostly medium speed meteors.

-Ho hum?
-Wait.
-Here’s what’s cool about this meteor shower.
+Will you see any Ursids this year?
+Your best bet is to watch in the mornings leading up to the shower’s peak, when there’s a window of darkness between moonset and dawn.

+And – if you decide to watch it – you might enjoy this bit of Ursid history.
 Some meteor showers, such as the Perseids in August, have been watched each year at the same time for many centuries.
 The Ursid shower is new.
 It was first observed around the turn of the 20th century, when a skywatcher noticed that some meteors seen around this time of year weren’t random in their direction of motion across our sky’s dome, but instead appeared to radiate from near the star Kochab in the bowl of the Little Dipper asterism.

-Also, although the Ursid meteor shower has been observed for only a single century – and although rates are typically around 5-10 meteors per hour – the Ursids have gained popularity in recent years because of their possible outbursts.
+As the years of the 20th century passed, careful observers noticed some the Ursid outbursts.
+Although the Ursid meteor shower has been observed for only a single century – and although rates are typically around 5-10 meteors per hour – the Ursids have gained popularity in recent years because of these possible outbursts.
 Bursts of about 100 meteors per hour happened in 1945 and 1986.
 An unexpected increase of 30 per hour came in 1973.

 So, once again, meteor-watching is like fishing!
 You never know what you’re going to get, but you hope you catch a big one!